 Flash Flooding: Always consult the National Weather Service forecast before visiting a national forest.
 Remember, flash floods develop so rapidly that you may not get a warning.
 Any time a warning is issued, climb to safety immediately.
 Do not remain in a low-lying area.
 It develops rapidly and can strike with little or no warning.
 Flash floods can occur between hills, near small streams or in any low area.
 More Info HERE.

 Transportation: It is recommend that you secure your own vehicle or a guided tour to have the best experience during your visit.
-We are experiencing issues with groups being brought to the forest and getting dropped off at the Visitor's Center (which is 3 miles outside of the forest) or in the forest where there is no cell phone signal to arrange for return transportation.
+We are experiencing issues with groups being brought to the forest and getting dropped off at the Visitor's Center or in the forest where there is no cell phone signal to arrange for return transportation.

 You may want to bring a towel, raincoat, and biodegradable bug spray and sunscreen.